yehia67/documentation/ict/0.1/references/command-line-flags.md

 # Command line flags

-**In the command to execute the Ict Java file, you can pass the following flags to change the default behavior of a node, such as saving log messages to a file.**
+**In the command to execute the Ict Java file, you can pass the following flags to change the default behavior of a node.
+For example, you can choose to save log messages to a file.**

 **Flag**|**Alias**|**Example**|**Description**
 :---|:---|:---|:---